Asymptotic distribution of the derivative of the taut string accompanying Wiener process: Introduction and main results

-Later on, in~\cite{Schertzer2018} a result analogous to~\eqref{eq:L_2_unknown}, was obtained for a rather broad class of functions $\varphi$ (asserting convergence to an unknown constant depending on $\varphi$), as well as a central limit theorem for $G^\varphi_T(\eta_{T,r})$.
-The main assumption here is a power bound on the growth of $\varphi$ at infinity, i.e., one should have
+was obtained for a rather broad class of functions $\varphi$ (asserting convergence to an unknown constant depending on $\varphi$), as well as a central limit theorem for $G^\varphi_T(\eta_{T,r})$.
+The main assumption here is a power bound on the growth of $\varphi$ at infinity, i.e., one should assume

 for some $\alpha>0$.